Bombing of Constantinople in World War I

-Constantinople or Istanbul, the capital and the largest city of the Ottoman Empire, was subject to several air raids during the WWI by the British from 1916 to 1918.
+Constantinople (Istanbul), the capital and largest city of the Ottoman Empire, was subjected to several air raids during World War I by British aircraft between 1916 and 1918.
+On 9 March 1916, three British planes on a reconnaissance mission flew above Istanbul and dropped a small amount of bombs.
+This was followed by an air raid on 12 April 1916, when two British planes, departing from the island of Imbros in the Aegean Sea, released a total of 11 incendiary devices on the aircraft hangars in Yeşilköy and on a munitions plant in Zeytinburnu.
+Propaganda leaflets were also disseminated over the city.

 History

-The bombing had a strategic background.
-Many times civilians were also wounded and killed.
-The British Forces organized their air forces and deployed them to strategic areas in the air hinterland of Istanbul, namely the Aegean Islands, and organized the squadrons that would perform fight and bombing missions from there.
-Thus the Minister of War Enver Pasha sent a note threatening England due to the airstrikes and civilian casualties.
+In some of the strategic bombing raids in Istanbul, civilians were also killed or wounded, with damage to their properties.
+The British aircraft were deployed to positions in the aerial hinterland of Istanbul and the Turkish Straits, namely to the North Aegean Islands belonging to Greece, in particular Lemnos, Thasos and Imbros (the latter was a part of the Kingdom of Greece from 1913 to 1923, when it was ceded to Turkey), from where they would perform combat and bombing missions.
+Thus, the Minister of War, Enver Pasha, sent a threatening note to the United Kingdom for protesting the air strikes and civilian casualties.

-The bombings led to the establishment of an electric line to the Air Force Command to speed up communication, to transfer more experienced pilots to the Aircraft Company, establishment of İstanbul Muharebat-ı Havaiyye Komutanlığı (Istanbul Command of Air Defense), and the Ottoman government acknowledgment that the danger is much greater than previously believed.
+The bombings led to the extension of an electric power line to the headquarters of the Ottoman Aviation Squadrons in Yeşilköy to speed up communication; to the transfer of more experienced pilots to the aviation squadrons; to the establishment of the İstanbul Muharebat-ı Havaiyye Komutanlığı (Istanbul Command of Air Defense); and to the acknowledgment by the Ottoman government that the danger was much greater than previously thought.

-The government took measures to protect the civilian population from the bombing, but in many cases it failed; this caused greater censure of the government by the people.
-A clever reconnaissance network was created, which followed the following principle: when enemy aircraft approached, the city fell into darkness so that the Turkish projector and its lights could identify the aircraft.
-The 9th Aviation Squadron took responsibility for chasing and engaging enemy aircraft.
+The government took measures to protect the civilian population from the bombing raids, but in many cases it failed; this led to increased government censorship of news reports about the casualties and public resentment.
+An effective reconnaissance network was created, which applied the following principle: whenever enemy aircraft approached, a blackout would darken the city, while the light of the projectors would track them for assisting anti-aircraft fire.
+The Ottoman 9th Aviation Squadron took responsibility for chasing and engaging enemy aircraft.
 This contributed to minimal damage to the city during July–August 1918.
-On August 13, the empire created new directives aimed at the active protection of the population.
+On 13 August 1918 the Ottoman government announced new directives aimed at the active protection of the population.
 Citizens were obliged to be more careful and to beware of espionage activities.
-The commission Tetkık-i Hasarat Komisyonu was created to help the civilians and restore their damaged property.
-According to British reports, while Istanbul was vulnerable to air strikes, the British were not able to create the atmosphere of fear and panic they expected among the public.
+The commission Tetkik-i Hasarat Komisyonu was created to help the civilians and restore their damaged property.
+According to British reports, while Istanbul was vulnerable to air strikes, the British were not able to create the "atmosphere of fear and panic" that they expected among the public.

 During the war, the Ottoman cities of Trabzon, İzmir and Giresun were also bombarded.